Sherab-Z/js-note-taker/pseudo.md

 • Modal (sub-class of Note): template for making a modal from a particular note

 OBJECTS
-• InputBoxObj: upon User clicking 'Add Note', this gets and sends User-input (text str), & current datetime str, to new Note obj
+• inputBoxObj: upon User clicking 'Add Note', this gets and sends User-input (text str), & current datetime str, to new Note obj
-• BoardObj: holds all notes in an array (boardArr), & adds all notes in boardArr to DOM for those notes to be displayed
+• boardObj: holds all notes in an array (notesArr), & adds all notes in notesArr to DOM for those notes to be displayed on boardObj.boardEl

 1. User clicks 'Add Note' or Enter key